opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - Smarter ramp-up strategies, such as binary or exponential search.
 - Scaling based on latency or service time, not just request failures.

 Redline testing is available now in OpenSearch Benchmark.
-Try it out and share your feedback by creating a [GitHub issue](https://github.com/opensearch-project/OpenSearch-Benchmark/issues)!
+We hope you find it useful and look forward to your feedback in the [OpenSearch forum](https://forum.opensearch.org/) or at the OpenSearch Benchmark [community meetup](https://www.meetup.com/opensearch/events/307446531/?eventOrigin=group_upcoming_events)!